fchensan/application-study-tool/pages/components/otel_collector/receiver_metrics.md

 ### f5.module.provision.generation

-Config Generation of the BigIP for this provision.
+Config Generation of the BIG-IP for this provision.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |